MEMBERSHIP APPLICATION | Youth Advisory Board of the UNA USA San Diego

-As the local ambassador to and for the United Nations, UNA-USA San Diego engages the San Diego community on global citizenship and a shared equitable future by advocating locally for human rights and humanitarian causes.
-Its newly established Youth Advisory Board is to support and promote UNA-USA San Diego’s mission while providing a youth focused input on how to engage the local community in their ambassadorial programs surrounding the pressing socio-economic issues facing our fast-changing world locally and internationally.
+As the local ambassador to and for the United Nations, UNA USA San Diego engages the San Diego community on global citizenship and a shared equitable future by advocating locally for human rights and humanitarian causes.
+Its Youth Advisory Board is to support and promote UNA USA San Diego’s mission while providing a youth focused input on how to engage the local community in their ambassadorial programs surrounding the pressing socio-economic issues facing our fast-changing world locally and internationally.

-To be considered for the UNA-USA San Diego Youth Advisory Board the questions below have to be fully answered and submitted to UNA-USA San Diego President via email email@example.com.
-The President in collaboration with the Youth Advisory Board reviews the application and rules on a decision within fifteen (15) days upon receipt of request; the fifteen days period starts based on the date stamp of President’s email to candidate confirming application has been received with all required materials.
-In some cases the Youth Advisory Board will invite the applicant to a personal meeting in order to rule on the final decision.
-After the review process, the President will personally notify the applicant about his/her admission to the advisory body.
+To be considered for the UNA USA San Diego Youth Advisory Board an application via the link below needs to be completed and submitted.
+The Chairs of the Youth Advisory Board review the application and rules on a decision within fifteen (15) days upon receipt of request; the fifteen days period starts based on the date stamp of Chairs’ email to candidate confirming application has been received with all required materials.
+In some cases the Youth Advisory Board Chairs will invite the applicant to a personal meeting in order to rule on the final decision.
+After the review process, the Executive Director of UNA USA San Diego will personally notify the applicant about its decision to admit applicant to its advisory body.

 Requirements & Criteria for Admission